 Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2017, we had net operating loss carryforwards for federal and state income tax purposes of \$54.0 million and \$39.6 million, respectively, which begin to expire in 2026 and 2030, respectively.
-As of December 31, 2017, we also had available tax credit carryforwards for federal and state income tax purposes of \$14.8 million and \$2.4 million, respectively, which begin to expire in 2026 and 2021, respectively.
+As of December 31, 2018, we had net operating loss carryforwards that expire for federal and state income tax purposes of \$55.7 million and \$48.0 million, respectively, which begin to expire in 2026 and 2030, respectively.
+As of December 31, 2018, we had net operating loss carryforwards that were generated after December 31, 2017, of \$9.5 million that do not expire.
+As of December 31, 2018, we also had available tax credit carryforwards for federal and state income tax purposes of \$16.6 million and \$3.4 million, respectively, which begin to expire in 2026 and 2022, respectively.

-On December 22, 2017, the Tax Cuts and Jobs Act, or the TCJA, was signed into United States law.
-The TCJA includes a number of changes to existing tax law, including, among other things, a permanent reduction in the federal corporate income tax rate from a top marginal rate of 34% down to a flat rate of 21%, effective as of January 1, 2018, as well as limitation of the deduction for net operating losses to 80% of annual taxable income and elimination of net operating loss carrybacks, in each case, for losses arising in taxable years beginning after December 31, 2017 (though any such net operating losses may be carried forward indefinitely).
+On December 22, 2017, the Tax Cuts and Jobs Act, or the TCJA, was signed into U.S. law.
+The TCJA includes a number of changes to existing tax law, including, among other things, a permanent reduction in the federal corporate income tax rate from a top marginal rate of 35% down to a flat rate of 21%, effective as of January 1, 2018, as well as limitation of the deduction for net operating losses to 80% of annual taxable income and elimination of net operating loss carrybacks, in each case, for losses arising in taxable years beginning after December 31, 2017 (though any such net operating losses may be carried forward indefinitely).
 The tax rate change resulted in a reduction in the gross amount of our deferred tax assets recorded as of December 31, 2017 with an offsetting reduction in the related valuation allowance, resulting in no income tax expense or benefit being recognized as of the enactment date of the TCJA.
-In accordance with guidance in SEC Staff Accounting Bulletin No. 118, the final determination of the remeasurement of our deferred assets and liabilities will be completed as additional information becomes available, but no later than one year from the date of enactment of the 2017 Tax Act.